deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 the same underlying distribution.
 This is actually not a "yes or no" question - Instead, we ask "how much are these distributions different?".

 There are many methods to detect drift.
-Here, we will elaborate on 2:
+Here, we will elaborate on two of them:

 Detection by Univariate Measure
 --------------------------------